wso2/docs-mi/en/docs/learn/examples/template-examples/using-sequence-templates.md

 </body>
 ```

-## Example 2: Mandatory parameters and default values
+## Example 2: Optional parameters and default values

 Following are the integration artifacts we can use to implement this scenario.
 See the instructions on how to [build and run](#build-and-run-example-2) this example.

 ### Synapse configuration

 In this example, the sequence template is configured to log the greeting message that is passed from the mediation sequence in the REST API.
-According to the sequence template, a value for the greeting message is mandatory.
-However, the REST API is not passing a greeting message to this template.
+According to the sequence template, a value for the greeting message is optional.
+The REST API is not passing a greeting message to this template.
 Therefore, the <b>default</b> greeting message specified in the template is effectively applied.

 === "Sequence Template"
     ```xml